 Sheriffs’ Pension and Relief Fund (LSPRF)

-The most important part about these rules is that you understand them when you’re making decisions about retirement income and life insurance needs.
+The most important part about these rules is that you understand them when you’re making decisions about retirement income needs.
 There is a lot of misinformation available on the internet, so be sure to ask a lot of questions and verify anything that you hear.